 Employer requirements range from possessing a minimum of a high school diploma to holding a bachelor's degree.
 Some employers prefer several years of merchandising or sales experience, which can be gained from previous employment.

 Potential food merchandisers must possess proficient verbal and written communication skills.
 Strong presentation and negotiation skills are also preferred.
 Food merchandisers must also be highly organized and detail-orientated.
 Knowledge in computers and software programs are also needed.

 Food merchandisers may be required to use their personal vehicle and understand how to operate a company route truck.
 Employers require a valid driver's license and a clean driving record.
 Some employers may require a background check along with a physical and drug test.

 Job Outlook and Salary Info

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of all types of wholesale and manufacturing sales representatives, including food merchandisers, will more or less keep pace with the overall health of the economy; the BLS noted that throughout the 2012-2022 decade, employment of such workers is expected to grow by about 9%, consistent with the national average for all occupations.
-The Bureau published the median annual salary earned by wholesale and manufacturing sales representatives, not including those for technical and scientific products, in the 90th percentile or higher earned $122,770 or more per year, whereas the bottom 10th percentile earned $29,140 or less per year.
+According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of all types of wholesale and manufacturing sales representatives, including food merchandisers, will more or less keep pace with the overall health of the economy; the BLS noted that throughout the 2018-2028 decade, employment of such workers is expected to grow slower than the national average.
+In May 2018, the BLS reported that wholesale and manufacturing sales representatives, not including those for technical and scientific products, in the 90th percentile or higher earned $122,770 or more per year, whereas the bottom 10th percentile earned $29,140 or less per year.